defeo/my-web-fonts/README.md

 my-web-fonts
 ============

-Repository for my favorite web fonts
+I'm collecting here the webfonts I use in my web pages.